shihyuntang/igrins_rv/docs/source/Setup Stellar Templates.md

 > Starting from v1.5.1, the synthetic stellar templates are not shipped with **IGRINS RV** as to reduce the repo size.
 Synthetic stellar templates are now stored on google drive [link](https://drive.google.com/drive/folders/1WRiQ3PKCbhueQi6htd0zusq_1ieKXgHP?usp=sharing) under `./syn_template/`.
 >
-> Also, Starting from v1.5.1, IGRINS RV can read in syn spectra as .gz compress format, so NOT NEED TO **unzip** them!
+> Also, Starting from v1.5.1, IGRINS RV can read in syn spectra as .gz compress format, so YOU DO NOT NEED TO **unzip** them!

 ```diff
 ---!!
 It is recommenced to use SYNTHMAG templates for target >~3500K,